netobserv/network-observability-cli/README.md

 # Network Observability CLI

 network-observability-cli is a lightweight Flow and Packet visualisation tool.
-It deploy [netobserv eBPF agent](https://github.com/netobserv/netobserv-ebpf-agent) on your k8s cluster to collect flows or packets from nodes network interfaces and streams data to a local collector for analysis and visualisation.
+It deploys [netobserv eBPF agent](https://github.com/netobserv/netobserv-ebpf-agent) on your k8s cluster to collect flows or packets from nodes network interfaces and streams data to a local collector for analysis and visualisation.
 Output files are generated under `output/flow` and `output/pcap` directories per host name